 The partnership aims to reward the production of artworks around the theme of Nature resulting from the dialogue between CERN’s artists in residence and scientists.

 In 2018, the work of artist Mariele Neudecker was hailed as particularly emblematic of the dialogue between “Arts, Science and Nature” and was awarded a prize aimed at enabling the production of a work inspired by her residency within the CLOUD scientific experiment.
-The work thus produced will be exhibited at CERN in early 2020.

 Production and exhibition at CERN and within its network of the commissioned art pieces emblematic of a reflection on Nature in its broadest sense and aiming to stimulate public reflection.